 The Creyos dementia screener uses a sophisticated machine learning classifier that leverages multiple outcomes from each task, such as reaction times, error rates, and interference ratios.
-Together, Double Trouble and Number Ladder have 22 such features that are used by the classifier to predict whether an individual is cognitively healthy, or potentially impaired.
+Together, Number Ladder and Feature Match have 22 such features that are used by the classifier to predict whether an individual is cognitively healthy, or potentially impaired.

 The machine learning model was trained on a large data set consisting of over 8000 healthy individuals and over 3000 patients from select neurology clinics, all over the age of 50.
-Using only the data provided by the Double Trouble and Number Ladder tasks, the model learned to distinguish between these two groups.
+Using only the data provided by the Number Ladder and Feature Match tasks, the model learned to distinguish between these two groups.
 Once this learning had taken place, the trained model could be used to make a prediction about whether the cognitive testing data from a new individual belonged to the healthy group or the patient group.

 Further validation was performed to ensure that high classification accuracy could be achieved outside of the training data, in different groups of patients and healthy individuals.
-In approximately 800 healthy individuals and 1000 individuals tagged for concerns with dementia or age-related decline, the model achieved 78% balanced classification accuracy (plus 86% ROC AUC).
-In a smaller sample of individuals clinically diagnosed with Alzheimer's disease, 100% of them were flagged for further testing.
 This validation ensures that the screener maintains its accuracy outside of the lab, effectively identifying impaired individuals in a diverse set of patient populations.
+See Section C for more information about sensitivity and specificity of the screener and assessment.